 Seek Medical Records

 Your medical records are vital in the event of negligence in hospitals as they will prove the care given to you, as well as any errors in judgement.
 Medical records state:

 - the symptoms that you were showing at the time.

 Not only this, but it can also be provided as evidence if the case goes to court.
 Hospitals must allow you to have access to your medical records.
 To that effect, they will keep these for a couple of years after they treat you.

 Speak to a Solicitor

 Then, you should seek a solicitor in order to further your case.
 Solicitors will be able to help you compile evidence and give you advice on your individual situation.
-They will be able to state whether your case is strong enough to succeed and help you to both write and file a complaint as well as to initiate court proceedings if they are in order.
-By giving your solicitor all the relevant information, they will be able to represent your case to the best of their ability and will be able to investigate the malpractice further.
+They’ll be able to state whether your case is strong enough to succeed.
+Moreover, they help you write & file a complaint, as well as initiate court proceedings if they are in order.
+By giving your solicitor the relevant information, they’ll be able to represent your case to the best of their ability.
+Accordingly, they’ll be able to investigate the malpractice further.

 File a Complaint